Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

-There are many types of teas to choose from: you can get loose tea, powdered tea, regular tea bags.
+There are many types of teas to choose from: you can get loose tea, powdered tea, or regular tea bags.
 You can get green tea in a variety of flavors even.

 I like the old Chinese proverb: “it’s better to be without food for three days than without tea for one.”

 How does green tea help hair growth?

-Green tea is rich in polyphenols such as catechins, and give you the health benefits of drinking green tea.
+Green tea is rich in polyphenols such as catechins, this is why there are so many health benefits from drinking it.

-The idea that green tea might help with hair loss came from studies indicating that green tea was able to reduce the conversion of testosterone to the more powerful and hair destroying DHT.
+The idea that green tea might help with hair loss came from studies’ indicating that it was able to reduce the conversion of testosterone to the more powerful and hair destroying hormone known as DHT.

-In another study, researchers found that green tea was able to reduce PSA and prostate tumor growth in animal models (tumors grow faster in response to DHT).
+In one study, researchers found that green tea was able to reduce PSA levels and prostate tumor growth in animal models (tumors grow faster in response to DHT).
 This confirms that green tea can act as an anti-androgen.

 Green tea inhibits 5-alpha reductase

 The compound found in tea called EGCG inhibits an enzyme 5-alpha-reductase type 1.
-In humans, there are two types, so just inhibiting the one enzyme will have some effect, but it won’t completely block the conversion of DHT.
+In humans, there are two major types, so just inhibiting the one enzyme will have some effect, but it won’t completely block the conversion of DHT.

 This means that although there is likely to be some benefit in using green tea for hair loss, it won’t be a complete cure by itself.
-But it could be a useful tool in promoting hair growth and preventing hair loss from androgens.
+But it could still be useful in addition to other treatments.

-To enhance the effect of green tea, some studies suggest that adding soy to your diet will enhance the anti-androgen effect.
+To increase the anti-androgen effect of green tea, some studies suggest that adding soy to your diet will work much better at reducing levels of DHT.

 Green tea inhibits inflammation